 Several studies show that different low-fat and low-carb diets don't show a significant difference in weight loss.
 More people drop off low-carb diets like keto, likely due to our body's preference to use glucose as fuel—the restriction can even cause weight to rebound and overshoot.
 It seems to be more important where we are sourcing these nutrients from.
 Specific foods seem to matter because of synergistic interactions between their constituent molecules, known as the entourage effect.
 Supplements may not work for some people because they lack nutritional diversity, enter in the wrong part of the pathway (e.g. too far downstream and not at the root cause), lack bioactivity, have unwanted side effects, are not compatible with host biochemistry, are too high of a dose, or contain toxic contaminants.

 Factors that contribute to the optimal diet at a given time include:

-gene expression, e.g. intestinal transporters
+gene expression, e.g. intestinal transporters and receptors

 food behaviors: food preferences, timing of eating, caloric intake

 nutritional quality and food purity, including soil quality where food is grown